Kosturino, North Macedonia

 Kosturino (in Macedonian Костурино) is a village in the municipality of Strumica, North Macedonia.
 It used to be part of the former municipality of Kukliš.

-The village and the mountains around it were the scene of the Battle of Kosturino between Bulgarians and Irish in December 1915.
+The village and the mountains around it were the scene of the Battle of Kosturino between Bulgarians and a combined force of British and French troops in December 1915.

 Demographics

 According to the 2002 census, the village had a total of 1,280 inhabitants.
 Ethnic groups in the village include: